renovatebot/renovate/docs/usage/dependency-dashboard.md

 }
 ```

-Or set `dependencyDashboardApproval` to `true`:
+Or set `dependencyDashboard` to `true`:

 ```
 {
-  "dependencyDashboardApproval": true
+  "dependencyDashboard": true
 }
 ```